johnjang94/portfolio/README.md

 # Welcome to my new portfolio!

-In this website, I present you all my past work in UX Design and in Front-End Development.
+In this website, I present you all my past work in UX Design and in Front-End Development.<br/>
-In the past couple of years, I have designed 1 website, 1 web portal, and a bunch of mini Front End projects.
+In the past couple of years, I have designed 1 website, 1 web portal, and a bunch of mini Front End projects.<br/><br/>
+Please note: this is my 3rd generation portfolio that combines the works from both UX Design and Front-End Development.<br/>

 ---